initialcommit-com/git-sim/README.md

 `-d`: Disable the automatic opening of the image/video file after generation.
 Useful to avoid errors in console mode with no GUI.
 `--reverse, -r`: Display commit history in the reverse direction.
 `--img-format`: Output format for the image file, i.e. `jpg` or `png`.
 Default output format is `jpg`.
 `--stdout`: Write raw image data to stdout while suppressing all other program output.
+`--output-only-path`: Only output the path to the generated media file to stdout.
+Useful for other programs to ingest.

 Animation-only global options (to be used in conjunction with `--animate`):